Gaussian Whittle-Mat\'ern fields on metric graphs: Quantum graphs and notation

 A metric graph coupled with a differential operator on that graph is referred to as a quantum graph.
 The most important differential operator in this context is the Laplacian.
 However, there is no unique way of defining the Laplacian on a metric graph.
-The operator is naturally defined as the second derivative on each edge, but at the vertices there are several options of ``boundary conditions'' or \emph{vertex conditions} which may be used.
-One of the most popular choices is the Kirchhoff conditions
+For a function $f\in\widetilde{H}^2(\Gamma)$, the operator is naturally defined as the second derivative on each edge, but at the vertices there are several options of ``boundary conditions'' or \emph{vertex conditions}.
+One of the most popular choices is the Kirchhoff conditions $ \left\{\mbox{$f $ is continuous on $\Gamma$ and $\forall v\in\mathcal{V}: \sum_{e \in\mathcal{E}_v} \partial_e f(v) = 0$} \right\}, $ where $\partial_e$ denotes the directional derivative away from the vertex.
+If $f\in\widetilde{H}^2(\Gamma)$, this implies that $f$ restricted to each edge is differentiable and the Kirchhoff conditions are therefore well-defined \cite{Arioli2017FEM}.
+The Laplacian with these vertex conditions is often denoted as the Kirchhoff-Laplacian, which we here simply denote by $\Delta_{\Gamma}$.
+Let